Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 I lift my arm and give her what attention I can.

 She doesn't wear the bitter scowl I've grown accustomed to.
-She looks at me with something that more closely resembles respect.
-She doesn't speak but reaches up and places a hand on the back of my head, pulling herself forward.
+She looks at me with something that seems closer to respect.
+She doesn't speak but reaches up and places a hand on the back of my head.

 She lifts herself to me with a gentle confidence.

-The moment my hands move to reach for her, she clings to my lips and doesn't let me go.
+The moment my hand moves to reach for her, she clings to my lips.

 The evening passes into night.
-She lies next to me, her head on my chest, the most peaceful I've ever seen her.
+She lies with her head on my chest.
+The most peaceful I've ever seen her.
 My arm rests around her shoulders as my mind begins to drift.

 A moment of clarity settles into a bitter truth.